Table of contents

 Purchase order statuses

-We use purchase order statuses to determine whether or not a purchase order should be visible in the scanner.
+We use purchase order statuses to determine whether a purchase order should be visible in the scanner.

 Default: Purchase orders with statuses "Arrival space" or "Inbound" are visible in the scanner.